Battle of Spanish Fort: Battle

 Union forces embarked on a land campaign in early 1865 to take Mobile from the east.
 Maj.
 Gen. E.R.S.
 Canby's XIII and XVI corps crossed the Fish River at Marlow Ferry, and moved along the eastern shore of Mobile Bay forcing the Confederates back into their defenses.
-Union forces then concentrated on Spanish Fort and Fort Blakely, five miles to the north.
+Union forces then concentrated on Spanish Fort and Fort Blakeley, five miles to the north.
 On March 27, 1865, Canby’s forces rendezvoused at Danley's Ferry and immediately undertook a siege of Spanish Fort.
 The Union had enveloped the fort by April 1, and on April 8 captured it.
 Most of the Confederate forces, under the command of Brig.
 Gen. Randall L. Gibson, escaped and fled to Mobile, but Spanish Fort was no longer a threat.

-Fort Blakely continued to fight after Spanish Fort's fall on April 8.
-However, as early as April 1, when Spanish Fort's fall became inevitable, Union forces had begun moving north in order to concentrate on Fort Blakely, which eventually succumbed late on April 9 in the Battle of Fort Blakely.
+Fort Blakeley continued to fight after Spanish Fort's fall on April 8.
+However, as early as April 1, when Spanish Fort's fall became inevitable, Union forces had begun moving north in order to concentrate on Fort Blakeley, which eventually succumbed late on April 9 in the Battle of Fort Blakeley.

-The fall of Spanish Fort and Fort Blakely permitted Union troops to subsequently enter Mobile unopposed after the Army of Mobile evacuated the City, occupying it on April 12, 1865.
+The fall of Spanish Fort and Fort Blakeley permitted Union troops to subsequently enter Mobile unopposed after the Army of Mobile evacuated the City, occupying it on April 12, 1865.